tradej/content/tools/devassistant/tutorial.md

     pkg      Lets you interact with online DAPI service and your local DAP packages. version  Print version

-To find more about creating projects, you can run:
+To find more about creating projects, you can run `da create --help`:

     $ da create --help
     usage:  create [-h] [--deps-only] {c,cpp,dap,java,nodejs,nulecule,perl,php,python,ruby} ...